omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 ----------------------------------
 Do the following to create a new Controlled Document:

-1. Click "Add" and select "New".
+1. Click ADD and select "New".

 .. image:: new-controlled-document-1-77.png